Call us now:

 - Underestimating Penalties: Omissions can lead to a penalty of 100% to 200% of the tax due, plus a monthly surcharge of 1.5%.

 The 2026 tax declaration in Thailand marks the end of a transition phase.
-Following the entry into force of Revenue Department Resolutions Paw 161/162 in 2024 and their now consistent application, as well as Thailand’s commitment to international transparency standards (OECD/CRS), ‘informal’ management of foreign income is no longer viable.
-The burden of proof has effectively been reversed: it is now up to the taxpayer to demonstrate that the funds transferred are either pre-2024 capital or protected by a double taxation agreement (DTA).
+Revenue Department Resolutions Paw 161/162 entered into force in 2024, and the authorities now apply them consistently.
+Together with Thailand’s commitment to international transparency standards (OECD/CRS), these developments make the ‘informal’ management of foreign income no longer viable.

 FAQ